UN Military Signals AcademyOfficers receive hands-on ICT training on UN-owned equipment and UN standard operating procedures.

 Adequate training for military signals and police ICT specialists is therefore essential to ensure that personnel have the prerequisite knowledge and skills essential to provide technological solutions that respond and adapt to missions’ specific operational requirements and evolving mandates.

-The overall goal of UNSA is to enhance the preparedness of military signals, police ICT specialists and other targeted uniformed personnel prior to their deployment to a UN peacekeeping mission through hands-on ICT training on UN-owned equipment and UN standard operating procedures.
+- Enhance preparedness of military signals, police ICT specialists and other targeted uniformed personnel prior to deployment in UN missions

 The project adopts a triangular partnership model of collaboration between Troop and Police Contributing Countries, the United Nations Secretariat and supporting Member States providing resources in the form of trainers, equipment, funding or other forms of support.
 The triangular partnership model has been identified by the Report of the High-Level Independent Panel on United Nations Peace Operations as one innovative approach to mobilize specialized and high-performing capabilities.